Eurobodalla Council rangers are stepping up patrols in preparation for a busy summer.

-“We’ll have extra rangers out on Eurobodalla beaches over the school holidays and Easter break,” Mr Ladmore said.
+“We’ll have extra rangers out and about on local beaches between now and February.

-“Where dog owners repeatedly disobey the regulations they face being fined.”
+“The onus is on dog owners to control and confine their animals, and where dog owners disobey the regulations they face being fined.”